MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

 ## Prerequisites

 - At least [Contributor permissions](permissions.md).
-- At least 10 customer profiles, preferably more than 1,000 unique customers.
+- At least 1,000 customer profiles within the desired prediction window.
 - Customer Identifier, a unique identifier to match transactions to your customers.
 - Transaction data for at least double the selected time window such as two to three years of transaction history.
 Ideally at least two transactions per customer.
 Transaction history must include:
   - **Transaction ID**: Unique identifier of a purchase or transaction.